Combining contextuality and causality: a game semantics approach: Outlook

 \section{Outlook}

 In a forthcoming extended version of this paper, we show how a number of additional examples, including Leggett--Garg, can be handled in our approach.
 We also show that our formalism faithfully represents a number of others, including Gogioso--Pinzani scenarios, adaptive MBQC, and causal networks.
+In forthcoming related work we incorporate a form of memory (or look-back) restriction in some simple scenarios whereby Nature may only remember the $k$ most recent events, and obtain a \Vorobev-type theorem \cite{vorobev1962consistent,barbosa2015DPhil} in that setup.

 In future work, we aim to employ our formalism to describe unconditional quantum advantage in shallow circuits, building on \cite{bravyi2018quantum,aasnaess2022comparing}.
-We will also investigate other potential applications to quantum advantage.
+We will also investigate other applications to quantum advantage.

 We also aim to clarify how our approach can be related to the currently very active study of indefinite causal orders \cite{oreshkov2012quantum,chiribella2013quantum}.